Zlober/percentage-calculator-privacy/index.md

 ## 7. Contact Us

-If you have any questions about this Privacy Policy, please contact us at [Your Contact Email].
+If you have any questions about this Privacy Policy, please contact us at sos31337@gmail.com.

 ---